Golden Axe III (Genesis)

 Despite appearing and sounding like a rather generic or even stagnant follow up to Golden Axe, you'll find that the third instalment of the series is a beat-em-up that does not only surpass the other two and Revenge of Death Adder, it even gives Streets of Rage 2 and Final Fight a run for their money.
 Keen importers should be alert for this quality title, despite the fact that it may put you in the red for a long time.
 If you enjoy manly brawlers, you'll love this one.
 Don't listen to those who bash this game unreasonably, they were obviously born without a brain stem, especially if it's someone who also claims that Dark Castle had a revolutionary throwing style.

-If you enjoyed this Golden Axe III review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Golden Axe III review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!